-17. Subordinated Note with voluntary early repayment options for the early repayment options for the Issuer prior to the Maturity Date:
+16. Subordinated Note with voluntary early repayment options for the

+Issuer prior to the Maturity Date:

-(i) Terms for early redemption:
+Terms for early redemption:

-[The Issuer has the right to redeem (Call) on the following dates; [ ] [and thereafter each Interest Payment Date] provided that the conditions set out in paragraph (a) of Clause 10 are fulfilled.
+[The Issuer has the right to redeem (Call) on the following dates; [] [and thereafter each Interest Payment Date] provided that the conditions set out in paragraph (a) of Clause 10 are fulfilled.